yonashailug/typegeez/README.md

 # Type Geez/Tigrinya

-Type English word and you get a Geez/Tigrinya version of the word.
+Type English word and you get the Geez/Tigrinya version of the word.
 Check it [here](https://heartfelt-bonbon-3b9aca.netlify.app/).

 ## Getting started